slurm-personal/webinar-seck8s/02-exposed-dashboard/kube-web-view/README.md

 ```

-> Note: Alternatively, one can install the dashboad using the Helm package [decayofmind/kube-web-view](https://artifacthub.io/packages/helm/decayofmind/kube-web-view?modal=install), which can integrate with LDAP and OAuth.
+> Note: Alternatively, you can install the dashboad using the Helm package [decayofmind/kube-web-view](https://artifacthub.io/packages/helm/decayofmind/kube-web-view?modal=install), which can integrate with LDAP and OAuth.